25 Best Gifts for New Grandparents June 2026

 What should I get for grandparents who already have everything for the baby?

-Consider gifts that focus on their experience instead of more baby gear, such as engraved jewelry with the grandchild's birthstone, a Storyworth Memoirs gift to preserve their life stories, or a spa certificate for relaxation after helping with the newborn.
+Consider gifts that focus on their experience instead of more baby gear, such as engraved jewelry with the grandchild's birthstone, a Storyworth Memoirs plan to preserve their life stories, or a spa certificate for relaxation after helping with the newborn.

 How can long-distance grandparents stay connected with their new grandchild?